canonical/ubuntu-cloud-docs/docs/aws/aws-reference/pro.rst

 to patching the core of Ubuntu (i.e. the `Ubuntu main` repository), Pro also offers security maintenance of the `Ubuntu universe` repository.
 This security coverage is considered best effort without Ubuntu Pro.
+The Legacy add-on extends ESM by a further 5 years, for up to 15 years total.

 Livepatch
 ~~~~~~~~~